Dark Phoenix (film): Release

-Dark Phoenix, which was distributed by 20th Century Fox, had its world premiere on June 4, 2019, at the TCL Chinese Theatre in Hollywood, California, Its United States theatrical release began on June 7, 2019; Dark Phoenix was originally going to be the first “Marvel” movie starring a female superhero, when it was originally slated for November 2, 2018, but that went to Brie Larson and Captain Marvel (2019) when the Dark Phoenix release date was changed and moved away from Captain Marvel, rescheduled for February 14, 2019—a month before Captain Marvel -- before being pushed to June.
+Dark Phoenix, which was distributed by 20th Century Fox, had its world premiere on June 4, 2019, at the TCL Chinese Theatre in Hollywood, California, Its United States theatrical release began on June 7, 2019; Dark Phoenix was originally going to be the first “Marvel” movie starring a female superhero, when it was originally slated for November 2, 2018, but that went to Brie Larson and Captain Marvel when the Dark Phoenix release date was changed and moved away from Captain Marvel, rescheduled for February 14, 2019—a month before Captain Marvel -- before being pushed to June.
 The film was titled X-Men: Dark Phoenix outside of the United States.

 Dark Phoenix was released in the US on digital download by 20th Century Fox Home Entertainment on September 3, 2019, and was released on Ultra HD Blu-ray, Blu-ray, and DVD on September 17.
 On June 3, 2021, Disney announced that Dark Phoenix would be available to stream on Disney+ starting September 3.

 Reception

 Box office

-The film grossed $65.8million in the United States and Canada, and $186.6million in other territories, for a worldwide total of $252.4million.
+Dark Phoenix grossed $65.9 million in the United States and Canada, and $186.6 million in other territories, for a worldwide total of $252.4 million.
 Deadline Hollywood calculated the net loss of the film to be $133 million, when factoring together all expenses and revenues.

-In the United States and Canada, Dark Phoenix was released alongside The Secret Life of Pets 2, and was initially projected to gross $50–60million from 3,721 theaters in its opening weekend, with the studio expecting a $50-million debut.
-However, after making $14million on its first day, including $5 million from Thursday night previews (the lowest X-Men total since The Wolverine's $4million in 2013), projections were lowered to $34million.
-It ended up debuting to $32.8million, finishing second behind The Secret Life of Pets 2.
-This was, at the time, the lowest opening weekend total of any film in the franchise by $20million and the first time an X-Men film did not top the box office the week of its release.
-In its second weekend, the film fell 71.5% to $9.4million, finishing fifth.
-The following weekend, the film was pulled from 1,667 theaters and made $3.5million, finishing tenth.
+In the United States and Canada, Dark Phoenix was released alongside The Secret Life of Pets 2, and was initially projected to gross $50–60 million from 3,721 theaters in its opening weekend, with the studio expecting a $50-million debut.
+However, after making $14 million on its first day, including $5 million from Thursday night previews, projections were lowered to $34 million.
+It ended up debuting to $32.8 million (49.9% of total gross), finishing second behind The Secret Life of Pets 2.
+This was, at the time, the lowest opening weekend total of any film in the franchise by $20 million and the first time an X-Men film did not top the box office the week of its release.
+In its second weekend, the film fell 72% to $9.4 million, finishing fifth.
+The following weekend, the film was pulled from 1,667 theaters and made $3.5 million, finishing tenth.

-In other territories, the film was projected to gross $120–135million, including $50–60 million from China, for a global debut of around $170million.
-The film made $13million on its first day in China (including previews).
-It ended up debuting to just $103.7million internationally and $136.5million worldwide.
-Its largest markets were China ($45.6million), South Korea ($5.1million), Mexico ($5million) and the United Kingdom ($4.9million).
+In other territories, the film was projected to gross $120–135 million, including $50–60 million from China, for a global debut of around $170 million.
+It ended up debuting to just $104 million internationally and $137 million worldwide.
+Its largest markets were China ($31.9 million), South Korea ($5.6 million), Mexico ($4.8 million) and the United Kingdom ($4.8 million).